-Lablab Bean is capable of growing in a wide range of climatic conditions and soil types, depending upon the variety chosen.
+Lablab purpureus is capable of growing in a wide range of climatic conditions and soil types, depending upon the variety chosen.
 It is widely cultivated throughout the tropics and subtropics and occurs wild in tropical Africa (including Madagascar) and India.
-The palatability of Lablab Bean surpasses that of velvet beans or jack beans.
+The palatability of lablab surpasses that of velvet beans or jack beans.

 This bean may be grown as a vegetable or pulse for human consumption, or as animal forage or feed.
 The young pods, leaves and flowers are eaten as a cooked vegetable.
 The cooked, dried seeds, a good source of protein, are processed into bean cakes, fermented as tempeh or before cooking, sprouted and eaten fresh.
 Seed sprouts can be eaten like those from mung beans.
-Lablab Bean plants may be grazed by cattle, sheep, pigs, and goats.
+Pants may be grazed by cattle, sheep, pigs, and goats.
 Young dried plant material may be used as animal feed.
-Lablab Bean green material also can be made into silage.
-Lablab Bean varieties such as Highworth, Rongai, and White have been used successfully as cover crops to suppress weed growth and retard soil erosion and as a green manure.
-Lablab Bean retains some green growth during droughts affording farmers harvest materials to supplant a lack of grazing opportunities during dry seasons.
-In Honduras, Lablab Bean has been intercropped successfully with maize (corn) providing sources of both vegetable food and animal feed especially during periods of drought.
-In the Sudan it has been interplanted with both sorghum and maize.
+The foliage also can be made into silage.
+L. purpureus varieties such as Highworth, Rongai, and White have been used successfully as cover crops to suppress weed growth and retard soil erosion and as a green manure.
+L. purpureus retains some green growth during droughts, providing farmers with a source of fodder during dry seasons.
+L. purpureus is intercropped with cereals such as maize and sorghum.

 Harvesting and Seed Production

-When planted early in the growing season, Lablab Beans start bearing pods in 60-70 days and continue for 90-100 days.
-For use as a pulse or to save seed for the following year, the lablab seed should be allowed to mature approximately 150-210 days after planting.
+When planted early in the growing season, L. purpureus starts bearing pods in 60-70 days and continue for 90-100 days.
+For use as a pulse or to save seed for the following year, the L. purpureus seed should be allowed to mature approximately 150-210 days after planting.

 Pests and Diseases